Erebot/Erebot/docs/src/Modules.rst

 *No third-party module has been submitted yet.*

-Contact us at erebot@erebot.net if you would like your module to be listed here.
+Contact us at erebot@erebot.net if you created a module and would like to see it listed here.

 ..  warning::